Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 Yesterday, I completed Modules 1 to 7 of Networking Basics and had to take the Checkpoint Exam to proceed to Module 8.
 After that, I decided to start Module 8, but I encountered a snag - I was using my phone and needed to complete an activity on Packet Tracer, which can only be done on my laptop.
 So, I'll be picking up where I left off tomorrow.

 Well, Module 8 is all about the Internet Protocol, starting with IPv4 addresses...
 Join me on this journey☺️

+Day 6: 100 Days of Cybersecurity

+Monday, 30th June,2025

+Today, I started with the activity on Packet Tracer and proceeded with Module 8.
+I made good progress and was able to complete Modules 9 and 10.

+In Module 9, I studied:

+- IPv4 Unicast, Broadcast, and Multicast
+- Types of IPv4 Addresses
+- Special IPv4 Addresses
+- Legacy Class Addressing

+In Module 10, I learned about:

+- IPv4 and IPv6 Coexistence
+- IPv6 Addressing

+This course is Packed with Exercises and Checkpoint Exams as you proceed

+I'll be picking up where I left off tomorrow.
+Join me on this journey ☺️

+Day 7: 100 Days of Cybersecurity

+Tuesday,1st June, 2025

+Today, I started a new module and covered some key topics:

+- Static and Dynamic Addressing
+- Network Boundaries
+- MAC and IP
+- Broadcast Containment
+- Address Resolution Protocol (ARP)

+I made good progress, completing modules 11-14, and answered the exercises and tests.
+Tomorrow, I'll be wrapping up the remaining modules and taking the Course Final Exam to complete the course....Journey with Me ☺️